public-awesome/stargaze/x/user/spec/README.md

 _Stores are KVStores in the multi-store.
 The key to find the store is the first parameter in the list_.

-We will use one KVStore `curating` to store two mappings:
+We will use one KVStore `user` to store two mappings:

 - A mapping from `0x01|vendorID|postID` to `Post`.
 - A mapping from `0x02|vendorID|postID|curator` to `Upvote`.